Sparse Covariance Neural Networks: Sparse True Covariance

-Hard thresholding removes the covariance entries below a given value and it has been shown to improve covariance estimation in high-dimensional low-data settings~\citep{bickel2008covariance}. \begin{definition}[Hard thresholding] Given the sample covariance matrix $\mthC$ and a coefficient $\tau>0$, the hard thresholding function is $\eta(\mthC)_{ij} = \schc_{ij}$ if $|\schc_{ij}| \geq \tau/\sqrt{t}$, 0 otherwise. \end{definition}
+Hard thresholding removes the covariance entries below a pre-defined value and it has been shown to improve covariance estimation in settings where data dimension and number of samples are of the same order~\cite{bickel2008covariance}. \begin{definition}[Hard thresholding] Given the sample covariance matrix $\mthC$ and a coefficient $\tau>0$, the hard thresholding function is $\eta(\mthC)_{ij} = \schc_{ij}$ if $|\schc_{ij}| \geq \tau/\sqrt{t}$, and 0 otherwise. \end{definition}

-The hard threshold is inversely dependent on the number of samples as $1/\sqrt{t}$.
+Following~\cite{bickel2008covariance}, hard thresholding is inversely dependent on the number of samples as $\tau/\sqrt{t}$.
 This follows the intuition that the non-thresholded estimator approaches the true covariance as $t$ increases, hence, the sparsification is less needed and disappears in the limit of $t \rightarrow \infty$.
 Hard thresholding provides a more reliable covariance estimate because it removes small spurious finite-sample errors and, thus, improves the performance of VNNs when the true covariance is sparse.
-We analyze the impact of hard thresholding on the VNN stability in the following theorem.
+We then characterize the impact of hard thresholding on VNNs with the stability analysis in the following theorem.